Vincent Ferrer: Conversion of Jews and controversy

-Vincent is said to have been responsible for the conversion of many Jews to Catholicism, allegedly by questionable means according to the Jewish Encyclopedia; for instance, he is said to have strongly encouraged conversion and to have consecrated synagogues as churches.
-A contemporary convert, a former rabbi by the name of Solomon ha-Levi, went on to become the Bishop of Cartagena and later the Archbishop of Burgos.
+Vincent is said to have been responsible for the conversion of many Jews to Catholicism, allegedly by questionable means; for instance, he is said to have forcefully consecrated synagogues as churches.
+A contemporary convert, a former rabbi by the name of Solomon ha-Levi (baptized as Paul), went on to become the Bishop of Cartagena and later the Archbishop of Burgos.
 Vincent is alleged to have contributed to anti-Semitism in Spain, as commotion accompanied his visits to towns that had Jewish communities.

-Because of the Spanish's methods of converting Jews at the time, the means which Vincent had at his disposal were either baptism or spoliation.
+Because of the methods employed by the Spanish to convert Jews at the time, the means which Vincent had at his disposal were either baptism or spoliation.
 According to the Catholic Encyclopedia, he won them over by his preaching, converting an estimated 25,000 Jews.
 Sources are contradictory concerning Vincent's achievement in converting a synagogue in Toledo, Spain, into the Church of Santa María la Blanca.
-One source says he preached to the mobs whose riots led to the appropriation of the synagogue and its transformation into a church in 1391; a second source says he converted the Jews of the city who then changed the synagogue to a church after they embraced the Faith, but hints at the year 1411.
+One source says he preached to the mobs, whose riots led to the appropriation of the synagogue and its transformation into a church in 1391; a second source says he converted the Jews of the city who then changed the synagogue to a church after they embraced the faith, but hints at the year 1411.
 A third source identifies two distinct incidents, one in Valencia in 1391 and one in Toledo at a later date, but says that Vincent put down an uprising against Jews in one place and defused a persecution against them in the other.

-Vincent also attended the Disputation of Tortosa (1413–14), called by Avignon Pope Benedict XIII in an effort to convert Jews to Catholicism after a debate among scholars of both religions.
+Vincent also attended the Disputation of Tortosa (1413–14), called by Antipope Benedict XIII in an effort to convert Jews to Catholicism after a debate among scholars of both religions.